cleo/connector-batchapi/README.md

 #### Managing actions

-In addition to the `run` operation, the requests described above for actions can also be used to `list`, `update` and `delete` actions directly (these operations applied to the parent object also provide a mechanism for actions to be listed, updated, and deleted in a more contrained request context).
+In addition to the `run` operation, the requests described above for actions can also be used to `add`, `list`, `update` and `delete` actions directly (these operations applied to the parent object also provide a mechanism for actions to be listed, updated, and deleted in a more constrained request context).

-Adding actions is only supported in the context of adding the parent object.

 ### [&lt;](#-action-handling-) Certificate Handling [&gt;](#-csv-files-and-templates-)